-If you would like to read this document please download hereDownload report
+If you would like to read this document please download hereDownload document

 A child's main occupation is play.
 It is through play that children learn and practice new skills, make friends and find a sense of self.